Kingman Lake: Recent development

 An aerial photograph looking west at the middle and lower portions of Kingman Lake in 1991.
 Heritage Island is in the middle of the lake, while Kingman Island (the much longer island) forms the barrier between Kingman Lake and the Anacostia River.
-Note the Whitney Young Memorial Bridge, built across the lake, island, and river in 1956.
+RFK Stadium and Whitney Young Memorial Bridge can also been seen.

 Since 1999, a variety of proposals have been made for Kingman Lake, most focusing on retaining the lake's character as one of the few remaining wild places within the city's limits.
 In September 1999, the Army Corps of Engineers—which retained ownership of Kingman Lake—began transforming the lake back into a tidal marsh.
 The Corps said it would remove some of the riprap wall and create 42 acre of marsh north of Benning Bridge and 7 acre of marsh between Benning Bridge and East Capitol Street Bridge.
 Work on the tidal marsh would be complete by March 2000, and during the summer of 2000 the Corps intended to plant tens of thousands of aquatic plants in the new marshlands.
 The cost of the wall removal, marsh restoration, and plantings was estimated at $4 million.
 A five-year scientific effort would monitor changes in the tidal marsh from 2001 to 2006.